 As we know that nitrogen makes plants grow but too much nitrogen flows to rivers, bays etc. which disturbs marine life and kills fishes.
 According to scientists nitrogen pollution from fertilizers and other sources has become a major environmental problem that threatens human health and welfare in several ways.
 Nitrogen pollution is caused by excess nitrogen and phosphorous in air and water.
 Too much nitrogen and phosphorous in the water causes algae to grow faster than ecosystems can handle.

 Impacts of Nitrogen Pollution

-Also comparison of the impact of nitrogen is done with that of carbon dioxide in the report and it says that the impacts of the carbon dioxide depends upon the global emission levels and that of nitrogen pollution significantly depends upon the local factors.
+Also a comparison of the impact of nitrogen is done with that of carbon dioxide in the report and it says that the impacts of the carbon dioxide depend upon the global emission levels and that of nitrogen pollution significantly depends upon the local factors.

-Atmospheric emissions of nitrogen oxides reduce air quality by depleting the ozone layer and when combined with ammonia via particulate matter, increases human health risk like respiratory diseases and cancer.
+Atmospheric emissions of nitrogen oxides reduce air quality by depleting the ozone layer and when combined with ammonia via particulate matter, increases human health risks like respiratory diseases and cancer.

 In water bodies the presence of nitrates contributes to the eutrophication in lakes and coastal areas, impacting fisheries and drinking water quality.
 Not only this, nitrogen also damage ecosystems through acidification of soils and seas.

 As nitrogen change its form and can be found in the air, water and soils like nitrogen dioxide from cars can create ground-level ozone and then changes it to nitric acid which enters the soil and leech into groundwater.